Category: Commands of Christ

 If you’re a Christian and worried that your capabilities aren’t enough, God will make you what he needs you to be.
 You just have to follow Him.
 He will lead the way.

 If you’re not a Christian and want to know what it’s like to follow Christ, let me start by telling you what it’s not.
 It’s not a magical prayer that suddenly fixes everything wrong in your life.
 It’s a relationship with God who will shape and mold you into the best possible version of yourself.
 Most of that process will be uncomfortable.
-Some of that process will hurt, but every time you lack back at where you were from where you are, you’ll look up in gratitude knowing that God put you in a better place through the process.
+Some of that process will hurt, but every time you look back at where you were from where you are, you’ll look up in gratitude knowing that God put you in a better place through the process.

 • The Commands of Christ, Part Two